sastatic/ProtonPyBridge/README.md

 ⚠️ **Warning:** IMAP support is a work in progress.
 Exercise caution.

-Set up an HTTPS reverse proxy to forward requests to ProtonPyBridge:
+Set up an HTTPS reverse proxy to forward requests to Proton Py Bridge:

 ```shell
 hydroxide-python carddav